Integrate Dotpay

 # Gateway prerequisites

-Include the following script in your HTML page.
-You need to do this only once per page.
+To use Chargebee.js, you must include the script in your HTML page.
+You only need to do this once per page.

 <script src="https://js.chargebee.com/v2/chargebee.js"></script>